 Founded in 2014, blindedbythelight.com is an online museum displaying more than 300 pieces of Bruce Springsteen memorabilia.
 Admission is $9.99, which allows a month of access to the site, the ability to download a font that replicates Mr. Springsteen’s handwriting style, the use of a ticket and memorabilia exchange, and entry to a monthly raffle.
 Mr. Springsteen has no formal involvement with the site.

 Above, the museum’s reproduction of The Boss’s 8th-grade report card (click to enlarge; note that F stands for Fair).
-Below, Springsteen performs Blinded by the light in 2009.
+Below, Springsteen performs Blinded by the light.

 Related article: A Springsteen resource